 Sourdough doesn’t hold its shape due to many reasons.
 It could be lacking surface tension, too high hydration, or just missing a good gluten structure.
-Pinpointing exactly what’s causing the issue can be difficult, but it’s important for improving future loaves.
+Pinpointing exactly what’s causing the issue of sourdough not holding its shape can be difficult, but it’s important for improving future loaves.

 Without first identifying what’s causing your problem, you’ll likely struggle to fix it.

 By knowing what you’re doing wrong, you’re able to rethink your techniques, ingredients, and timings and figure out how to help it.